Chiniklas/mj_pin_utils/README.md

 ### Collision

 In some cases, the simulation should be stopped as soon as the robot collides.
-Define a list of all the geometries (name or id in mujoco) that are allowed to collide and pass it to the simulator.
+Define a list of all the geometries (name or id in the MuJoCo model) that are allowed to collide and pass it to the simulator.
 The simulation will stop if there is a geometry that is not in this list but in a contact pair.

 See `example/5_collision.py` as an example.
 ```sh